Muzosh/nextcloud_twofactor_webeid/README.md

-# README is in TODO
+# README is in TODO (ETA: summer 2022)

-# Smart Card Two Factor
-* place entire `twofactor_smartcard` folder into `<nextcloud-install-location>/apps/`
-* enable the app in Nextcloud Apps page in admin settings
-* go to settings->Security and set new pre-shared secret for the smartcard
-* log out
-* log in
-* start `connector.py` on your machine and click **Authenticate button**

-## (DONT DO THE FOLLOWING - building the app is only used for App Store publishing)
+## (DONT DO THE FOLLOWING - building the app is used for Nextcloud App Store publishing)
 ## Building the app

 The app can be built by using the provided Makefile by running: